Minecraft-Mods-By-Lille/Template_modFolder/.github/README.md

-# Minecraft Mod Template by Lille – A brief description of the mod and its main features.
+# Minecraft Mod Template by Lille – A brief description

 We ❤️ Contributors Like You!
 We're eager to work with the community to improve this mod (and maybe even craft some new ones!)
 Please check out our [Contributing Guide](CONTRIBUTING.md) for how to get started.
 If you're looking for more info on using the mod, see the [Wiki](../../wiki) of this repository.